-- □ wrong lead or out of lead. - □ draped reins. - $\hfill \square$ break of gait at lope, except when correcting an incorrect lead. - □ break of gait at walk or trot for more than two (2) strides. - out of lead or cross-cantering more than two (2) strides when changing leads. - □ trotting more than three strides when making a simple lead change unnatural ranch horse appearance (horse's tail is obvious and consistently carried in an unnatural manner in every manoeuvre).
+- □ break of gait at lope, except when correcting an incorrect lead. - □ break of gait at walk or trot for more than two (2) strides. - ut of lead or cross-cantering more than two (2) strides when changing leads. - trotting more than three strides when making a simple lead change unnatural ranch horse appearance (horse's tail is obvious and consistently carried in an unnatural manner in every manoeuvre).

-- spurring in front of cinch.
+- □ spurring in front of cinch.

 - □ blatant disobedience.

-- use of either hand to instil fear/praise.
+- ☐ use of either hand to instil fear/praise.